 How flexible is adjusting the length of a Stitch

 Fancy stitches can really be fun, although a variety of choices and options may certainly prove useful.
 Consider flexibility in both stitch width and length when purchasing a sewing machine.
-More so, if the attributes can be independently be adjusted and possess the widest range possible.
+More so, if the attributes can be independently adjusted and possess the widest range possible.

-Number of attached accessory
+Number of the attached accessory

 It is also important to check how easy the foot can be replaced.
-A number of sewing machines come with foot that clip off and on, which saves time spend if you discover yourself switching forth and back between the feet.
+A number of sewing machines come with a foot that clip off and on, which saves time spend if you discover yourself switching forth and back between the feet.